 All elected and appointed Associated Student Body (ASB) Officers will be enrolled in this course for the length of their term.
 Over the course of the year, Leadership students should expect to perform their specific Gunn ASB Constitutional roles as well as participate in leadership activities chosen by both the Student Executive Council and the teacher.
 This course is only open to current elected and appointed ASB officers at this time.
-Election and Appointment Applications will be available in February/March of the current school year.

-• Prerequisites: Teacher and administrative recommendation, appointment or election to ASB office
+• Prerequisite: Teacher and administrative recommendation